David Templeton: Heart of Midlothian

-Tenpleton signed for Heart of Midlothian in January 2007.
-During the second half of the 2007–08 season he was loaned out to Second Division side Raith Rovers.
-Templeton made his first team debut as a substitute against Aberdeen in a goalless draw at Pittodrie.
+He spent the first two seasons at Hearts, playing for the club’s reserve side.
+Templeton made his first team debut as a substitute against Aberdeen in a goalless draw at Pittodrie on 12 May 2009.
 His first start came against Celtic at Parkhead on the final day of the 2008–09 season.
+At the end of the 2008–09 season, he made three appearances in all competitions.

-Templeton then spent a period out of action due to foot injuries.
+The first half of the 2009–10 season saw Templeton a period out of action due to foot injuries.
 He made his first appearance of the 2009–10 season on 20 December 2009 against Celtic, setting up the winning goal in a 2–1 victory, crossing the ball for Ismael Bouzid to score.
 On 21 February 2010, Templeton scored his first goal for Hearts, the second in a 2–0 defeat of Hamilton Academical.
-Since then, Templeton frequently found himself on the scoresheet, scoring a number of memorable efforts, none more so than a spectacular dribble and finish in the first Edinburgh derby of the 2010–11 season.
+Since returning from injury, he received a handful of first team football for the rest of the 2009–10 season.
+On 13 March 2010, Templeton scored his second goal of the season, in a 3–1 loss against Motherwell.
+On 24 March 2010, he signed a three-year contract with Hearts, keeping him until 2013.
+At the end of the 2009–10 season, Templeton made seventeen appearances and scoring two times in all competitions.